DanielWillson/wireframe-class/4-practice-inlineblock/README.md

-# Class 1 of Wireframe
+# Class 4 of Wireframe: Practicing the Display Property
 ##